Meniscus Tear Injury and Surgery

 - “Meniscal repair” refers to the surgical repair of the meniscal cartilage.

-In short, doctors speculate that it is better to repair the meniscus than remove it.
-Look at the research: “Meniscal repair offers the potential to avoid the long-term articular cartilage deterioration that has been shown to result after meniscectomy.
+- “Meniscal repair offers the potential to avoid the long-term articular cartilage deterioration that has been shown to result after meniscectomy.
 Failure of the meniscal repair can occur several years postoperatively.
-Limited evidence on the long-term outcomes of meniscal repair exists.”
+Limited evidence on the long-term outcomes of meniscal repair exists.”2

-The surgical repair and the surgical removal scored about the same.
+The surgical repair and the surgical removal score about the same.
 A lot of failures.
-So the idea of repairing instead of removing seems to lose credibility in the long run.

 On December 24, 2013, the New England Journal of Medicine published an article entitled :”Arthroscopic Partial Meniscectomy versus Sham Surgery for a Degenerative Meniscal Tear.”